pypi/warehouse/docs/blog/posts/2023-03-21-welcome-to-the-pypi-blog.md

-[^1]: We're thrifty and picky about what we run, but [Fastly](https://www.fastly.com/fast-forward) is the single most important factor allowing us to get by with comparitively few resources for our backends.
+[^1]: We're thrifty and picky about what we run, but [Fastly](https://www.fastly.com/fast-forward) is the single most important factor allowing us to get by with comparatively few resources for our backends.
 [^2]: That was until we welcomed Mike Fiedler as an admin in 2023.
 [^3]: The PyPI Administrator team is